 While working at a hostel, chances are you’ll sleep in a dorm, be part of every social activity, and share bathroom and kitchen space with other staff and guests.
 Meaning, you won’t have a whole lot of room to yourself.

 Of course, not all work in hostels follow this setup, but it’s something to consider.

 👉 Pro Tip: If you’re looking for free accommodation that’s a little more relaxed, then check out our guide to House Sitting: How to Travel Without Paying for Housing.

 Like most answers having to do with money, there is no standard for how much hostels pay backpackers.

 In situations I’ve been in, I’ve lucked out and got a standard rate with a commission from food and drink sales added on.
-But in other hostels, you might work only in exchange for free accommodation.
-It totally depends on the establishment, the economy of the country you’re working in, and what kind of activities and add-ons the place provides.
+But in other hostel jobs, you might work only in exchange for free accommodation.
+It totally depends on the establishment, the economy of the host country, and what kind of activities and add-ons the place provides.

-I will say though, that no matter what the situation ends up being, as long as you don’t have to pay for a bed, you’re going to save a lot of money on travel.
+I will say though, no matter what the situation ends up being, as long as you don’t have to pay for a bed you’re going to save a lot of money on travel.

 👉 Read Next: Guide to Safety in Hostels